johannphilippe/hypercurve/README.md

 ```
 cmake .. -DBUILD_LUA_MODULE=TRUE -DLUA_INCLUDE_DIR=/you/dir/include -DLUA_LIBRARIES=/path/to/lua.lib
 ```

+Windows build for Lua is a bit more complicated, due to the way Windows searches for dynamic libraries.
+Wheter you provide `LUA_LIBRARIES` yourself or let CMake find it, you will need the `.lib` and `.dll` libraries of Lua to share the same name (except the extension) and the same path (as it is the case in standard Lua distributions).
+This will allow CMake to copy the Lua `.dll` dynamic library next to `lua_hypercurve` in the bin folder.

 In order to build the Faust library, you will need [Quom](https://pypi.org/project/quom/) to be installed in your system.
 See the Faust [README](faust_lib/README.md)

 The PNG writer [fpng](https://github.com/richgel999/fpng) used for hypercurve has SSE support.
 This can be enabled with `-DSSE=1`.

+The resulting binaries will all be located in `bin` directory.
+On Windows, `lua_hypercurve.dll` and `hypercurve.dll` require `sndfile.dll` to be in the same folder. `lua_hypercurve.dll` also requires the Lua `.dll` you linked against (e.g. `lua5.1.dll`).
+This must be considered when packaging the library to be embedded or used by another application.

 # TODO
 * Waveform scaling : will only work if min_y = max_y : make a specific function
 * Expose random generators to frontends (Lua, Csound, Faust).